kubos/kubos/docs/evented-control/index.rst

 * The ecp_init() function initializes an opaque data structure and initializes the processes' link with the message bus.

-* The ECP_Listen() function allows the process to register a callback function for a particular message or message channel.
+* The ecp_listen() function allows the process to register a callback function for a particular message or message channel.
 The ECP_Unlisten() function de-registers a callback registered with the ECP_Listen() function.